Complexity of Training ReLU Neural Network: Introduction

 \paragraph{Main Contributions}

-\begin{itemize} \item NP-hardness: We show that the training problem for a simple two hidden layer fully connected NN which has two nodes in the first layer, one node in the second layer and ReLU activation function at all nodes is NP-hard.
+\begin{itemize} \item NP-hardness: We show that the training problem for a simple two hidden layer fully-connected NN which has two nodes in the first layer, one node in the second layer and ReLU activation function at all nodes is NP-hard (Theorem \ref{thm:nphard}).
 Underlying graph of this network is exactly the same as that in Blum et al. \cite{BR88} but all activation functions are ReLU instead of threshold function.
-Techniques used in the proof are different from earlier work in literature because there is no combinatorial interpretation to ReLU as opposed to threshold function. \item Polynomial-time solvable cases: We present two cases where the training problem with ReLU activation function can be solved in polynomial-time.
-The first case is when the dimension of the input is fixed.
-The second case is when we have a network where the number of nodes in the first layer is equal to the number of input data points (highly over-parameterized neural network).
-This second result leads to interesting open questions that we discuss later. \end{itemize}
+Techniques used in the proof are different from earlier work in the literature because there is no combinatorial interpretation to ReLU as opposed to the threshold function. \item Polynomial-time solvable cases: We present two cases where the training problem with ReLU activation function can be solved in polynomial-time.
+The first case is when the dimension of the input is fixed (Theorem \ref{lemma_poly_d}).
+This result generalizes the result from \cite{ABMM16} and uses the hyperplane arrangement theorem for its proof.

+We also observe that when the number of nodes in the first layer of the network is equal to the number of input data points (Proposition \ref{lemma_N_node}) then there exists a polynomial time algorithm.
+The proof of this fact follows from a simple observation that reduces the problem to fitting a single hidden layer neural network and then applying the polynomial time algorithm result for single hidden layer neural network in the work of \cite{CSMBO16}.
+This is the highly over-parameterized neural network setting.
+This result leads to some interesting open questions that we discuss later. \end{itemize}